dybdaltech/site/content/_index.md

 ## Tech?

-Here's a piece of code that does something..
+Here's a piece of code that does something from my Reddit crawler..

 ```